RachBreeze/RachBreeze/README.md

 ## Website

-You can also find me at [Rachel's Website](https://www.rachelbreeze.dev/)
+You can also find me at [Rachel's Website](https://www.rachelbreeze.dev/) and check out [Linktree](https://linktr.ee/rachelbreezedev) for all my social media profiles.

 ## Get in touch